MarceiaP/MarceiaP/README.md

   - http://applefacts.marceiapdev.com/
   - http://sweetytreats.marceiapdev.com/

-You can also contact me by email at marceiapdev@gmail.com.
+If you'd like for me to work with you on your next web project, shoot me an email at marceiapdev@gmail.com